fgroupindonesia/downloader/readme.md

 ## Credits
-Goes back to (c) FGroupIndonesia.com for educational -class / general projects' purposes.
+Goes back to (c) [FGroupIndonesia](http://fgroupindonesia.com) for educational -class / general projects' purposes.
+Any questions or discussions please send via Whatsapp to the admin directly :+1: **+62857-9556-9337** for schedule arrangements.